 Assignments will be turned in electronically via D2L.
-Exams will be taken in person at the schedule time listed.
-There will be no exam makeups unless prior approval has been given by the instructor.
+Exams will be taken online at the scheduled time listed.
+There will be no quiz/exam makeups unless prior approval has been given by the instructor.

-More than one application (e.g. a Web browser, Microsoft Word, Excel, etc.) may be needed for a given in-class assignment/activity.
-You may want to bring an electronic device with you to class to assist in research for specific in-class activities.
+More than one application (e.g., a Web browser, Microsoft Word, Excel, etc.) may be needed for a given class assignment/activity.

-Written papers must adhere to APA format, doubles-spaced, and Times New Roman or Arial (12 font).
-A running header must include the title of the document.
+Written papers must be double-spaced, Times New Roman or Arial (12 point font) and adhere to APA formatting for all citations and references.
 Do NOT put your name(s) on your paper.
 D2L will provide identification of the document.
 All assignments must be in appropriate file format (.doc, .docx, .pdf, .pptx).

-ASSIGNMENTS
+MODULES & ASSIGNMENTS